 Media art is, however, very dependent on technologies which are quickly becoming outdated and are hard to acquire.
 Many media works are thus losing their potential for being exhibited within a very short span of time, or will eventually become lost forever.
 We are thus threatened with the prospect that we will lose a large part of our heritage of post-industrial digital culture, since a systematic, widely accepted and satisfactory methodology for their preservation and documentation is, even in this day and age, still non-existent.

 In 2018, the New Media Center – Vašulka Kitchen Brno opened under the auspices of the Brno House of Arts.
 In collaboration with the Vašulkas, as well as with a number of international institutions, it has confronted the need for collecting and archiving electronic artworks.

 - What is the current situation in the field of state-owned and private art collections, both Czech and abroad?

 - What is the situation at universities which have expertise in creating and archiving video art, interactive audiovisual installations, net art, sound art and other art forms which are considered ‘new media’?

-The colloquium entitled Digital-Era Art Works in Galleries and Museums intends to introduce, compare and discuss current knowledge, methods and practices of managing collections in galleries and museums, mainly across Central Europe.
+The colloquium entitled Digital-Era Art Works in Galleries and Museums introduced and discuss current knowledge, methods and practices of managing collections in galleries and museums, mainly across Central Europe.

 10 - 10.15 AM - Intro & welcome